reinerrdeck/docs/en/administration/security/authentication.md

 Configuration properties:

-* `serviceName` - name of the PAM service configuration to use.
+* `service` - name of the PAM service configuration to use.
 (Required).
 Example: "sshd".
 * `useUnixGroups` - true/false.
 If true, the unix Groups defined for the user will be included as authorization roles.
 Default: false.
 * `supplementalRoles` - a comma-separated list of additional user roles to add to any authenticated user.
 Example: 'user,readonly'

 ### JettyRolePropertyFileLoginModule